tamotam-com/tamotam-website/README.md

 - Great kick off for styles.
 - The code is in a good quality.
 - Couldn't generate Dark/Light theme toggles.
+- Good project structure.
+- Support for TypeScript is well.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).